aws-samples/sample-genai-connector-patterns/README.md

-# AWS Sample GenAI Cnnector Patterns
+# AWS Sample GenAI Connector Patterns

 This repo contains patterns showing how to build RAG based applications using infrastructure-as-code (IaC).
 It provides 2 base architectures